vdclab/vdclab-wiki/structure/structural_base_alignments/PIPSA.md

 {.links-list}

 ## Notes from User
-- Can use as GUI or dwonload Python code
+- Can use as GUI or download Python code
 - Easy to input with PDB ID, need interacting proteins
 - Queries run quickly and with updates at each step
 ## Citation